2019 Annual Accessibility Report

 Hôpital Montfort Accessibility Committee

 The Accessibility Committee’s mandate is to plan, coordinate and implement initiatives that will equip Hôpital Montfort to fully meet its commitment to removing existing and potential barriers that might prevent patients, visitors and staff with a disability from fully participating, thereby enhancing the quality of their hospital experience.
-The Committee meets four (4) times a year, or as needed.
+The Committee meets a minimum of four (4) times a year, or as needed.
 Its major duties and responsibilities are:

 - Identify and understand the structures, acts, regulations, policies, programs, practices and services of (or applicable to) Montfort concerning accessibility and barriers to access that persons with disabilities regularly confront;